QuillCRM/make-api-docs/README.md

 ## Webhook Payload Format

-When a trigger fires, QuillCRM sends a POST request to the registered `hook_url` with the following structure.
+When a trigger fires, QuillCRM sends a POST request to the registered `hook_url`.

 ### Headers